Keratosis Pilaris Symptoms and Signs

 KP is Not

 - Painful rash

 What Causes Keratosis Pilaris?

 Keratosis pilaris is caused by the body producing an excess amount of keratin - a natural protein found in our skin.
 KP occurs when this cream-colored, surplus keratin surrounds and entraps the hair follicles in your pores causing the formation of hard plugs known as hyperkeratinization.
-These plugs create the appearance of small, red bumps on the upper arms, legs, buttocks, and sometimes cheeks.
+These plugs create the appearance of small, red bumps on arms, legs, buttocks, and sometimes cheeks.
 KP is a genetic condition, which means that you are more likely to develop keratosis pilaris if it already exists in your family history.

 Keratosis Pilaris Treatment

 While there is no cure for KP (also known as “chicken skin”) continual treatment with KP Elements can keep your skin free of keratosis pilaris indefinitely.
 The best way to get rid of these tiny bumps on your arms and legs involves a two- step treatment: KP Elements Exfoliating Skin Cream and KP Elements Body Scrub.

 Our Exfoliating Skin Cream contains a 10% formulation of two types of natural alpha-hydroxy acids (both lactic and glycolic acids).
 Found in milk and sugar cane, these acids dissolve the excess keratin that is blocking your pores and causing those small, rough bumps on your body.
 Once exfoliated, our effective keratosis pilaris treatment encourages healthy and rapid turnover of your skin cells, letting your skin heal itself, and eliminating your sandpaper-like bumps - resulting in new, smooth, evenly-colored skin.
 This product should be used twice a day - both in the morning at at night.
 If you shower, be sure to apply the cream after you are done.
 This ensures a consistent layer of KP treament on your skin.